-Hilliard City Council consists of seven elected officials who represent all city residents.
-As Hilliard’s legislative body, City Council sets policy, establishes goals and oversees the city’s annual budget.
+City Council consists of seven elected officials who represent all residents living with Hilliard city boundaries.
+As Hilliard’s legislative body, City Council sets policy, establishes goals, and oversees the municipal government’s annual budget.

 City Council Members

 Pete Marsh is originally from Bowling Green, Ohio.
 After receiving an undergraduate degree in accounting from the University of Notre Dame in 2003, Pete moved to Columbus to pursue a master’s degree in landscape architecture at The Ohio State University.

 Pete began his professional career as a landscape designer for Buck & Sons Landscape Service, a Hilliard-based landscaping company.
 After acquiring 13 years of experience, Pete founded Blue Oak Patio & Landscape in Hilliard in 2018.

 Before his appointment to City Council in early 2018, Pete was an original member of Hilliard’s Environmental Sustainability Commission (ESC).
 The ESC serves as an advisory body to City Council on sustainability matters, and for the last three years Pete served as ESC Chair.
 Pete was also a member of the Board of Directors of Destination Hilliard for two years before his appointment, serving the last year as treasurer of the organization.

 Pete is an active member of St. Brendan the Navigator parish, where he regularly volunteers to assist the Garden and Landscape Committee.